 Representatives from Grant Thornton are not expected to be present at the Annual Meeting.
 If present, these representatives will have the opportunity to make a statement if they desire to do so and would be available to respond to appropriate questions.

-PRINCIPAL INDEPENDENT PUBLIC ACCOUNTING FEES AND SERVICES PAID IN 2023 AND 2022
+PRINCIPAL INDEPENDENT PUBLIC ACCOUNTING FEES AND SERVICES PAID IN 2024 AND 2023

-The Audit Committee selected Grant Thornton as the Company's independent registered accounting firm for the fiscal years ended December 31, 2023 and 2022.
-The Audit Committee has adopted a policy that requires advance approval of all audit, audit-related, tax services, and other services performed by the independent auditor.
+The Audit Committee selected Grant Thornton as the Company's independent registered accounting firm for the fiscal years ended December 31, 2024 and 2023.

 Fees and Independence